Mental health should not have to be a privilege, and everyone has a right to receive support and help when they need it most.

 - Do I want a higher success rate for recovery?

-What free services are available on the NHS?
+What are free services available on the NHS?

 1. Assessment and referral from your GP

-One of the first steps to receiving three NHS mental health care, is by making an appointment with your GP for a diagnosis and referral.
+One of the first steps to receiving three NHS mental health care is by making an appointment with your GP for a diagnosis and referral.

 Whereas this first stage may be relatively quick, there is a very long waiting list for referrals to residential rehab, funding and in-person therapy sessions.
-More about therapy options.
+More about outpatient therapy options.

-The local mental health services will depend on where you live, and which mental illness you are suffering from.
+The local mental health services will depend on where you live and which mental illness you are suffering from.

-Some cities and urban areas such as London can have a waiting time of up to a year for in-person therapy.
+Some cities and urban areas such as London, can have a waiting time of up to a year for in-person therapy.

-2. Online Mental Health Programs
+2. Online Mental Health Counselling